Alipsa/gade/FreeCharts.md

 # Using JFreeChart for graphics

-An alternative to using the Grade chart abstraction to create javafx charts or Plotly charts is to use the JFreeCharts library.
+An alternative to using the Gade chart abstraction to create javafx charts or Plotly charts is to use the JFreeCharts library.
 (sample adopted from [PieChartFXDemo1](https://github.com/jfree/jfree-fxdemos/blob/master/src/main/java/org/jfree/chart/fx/demo/PieChartFXDemo1.java))
 ```groovy